Ivan1931/furious-dtsp/README.md

 | Mutation           | Inversion                        | Inversion                   |
 | Heuristic          | Nearset neighbour city sort      | Nearest neighbour city Sort |

 There is a slight difference in the performance of our algorithms, with my algorithm performing slightly worse.
 My solution introduces a small number of poorer solutions as part of it's survivor selection.
-It also makes use of tournament selection and also some recombination.
+It also makes use of tournament selection and also some recombination using partially mapped crossover.
 As a result the solution seems to introduce slightly more poor solutions in persuit of exploration rather than exploitation.
 The difference between the solutions is small because the underlying techniques that they use are similar.
 The **heuristic** and **inversion mutation** are extremely powerful at obtaining a good solution very quickly before cities move.
 They are present in a similar manner in both solutions.
 Due to the high frequency at which the cities change there probably not enough time for the effects of exploration to be significant on the comparitive performance of the two solutions.